Marvel Comics' Stan Lee released from hospital, says he's doing fine

 "All I really want to do is tell you that I'm feeling great," Lee told ABC Los Angeles station KABC in an exclusive Skype interview on Thursday.

 "I figured a little check up wouldn't be bad for me.
-And in fact it turned out to be pretty good, it got me a lot of publicity," said Lee.
+And in fact it turned out to be pretty good, it got me a lot of publicity," said Lee, who was admitted for an irregular heartbeat.
 "I'm feeling good now and I can't wait to get in there and tangle with all the competition."

 Lee told KABC he will be back on his normal schedule this weekend, traveling and meeting fans.